ucdavisdatalab/workshop_intro_to_sql/README.md

 Normally, we don't need to save a bunch of tables because we can always run a query to get the information, but sometimes we might want to save a query as a table or a view if the contents of that query is something we plan to use repeatedly.
 Use this new power sparingly to keep your database organized.

 We have two options to save a query as a table-like object.
-One option is to make a new table.
+One option is to make a **new table**.
 This is a separate set of data stored in table format, just like the tables you've been working with.
-The other option is to make a view.
+The other option is to make a **view**.
 A view is a virtual table.
 The data in a view comes from other tables.
-You can think of this as a query that automatically runs itself.
+You can think of this as a query that automatically runs itself and will updat if the tables it queries changes.
 A view behaves otherwise just like a table - you can use it in pretty much the same way you would a table.
 The only major difference is that a view, because it is updating from other tables, is not able to be edited.

 Let's write a fairly complicated query that we might want to keep around.
 This one joins 3 tables into one: